 As for fatigue, this is highly subjective per person.
 However, heavier keys might feel more tiring as you need to put more pressure to actuate them.
 A 60% keyboard might also feel more cramped than a full-size keyboard, which may result in a different arm positioning than what you're used to, making it more tiring.

 The typing noise test is fairly straightforward.
 We have the same typing sequence for each keyboard.
-We start by typing "the quick brown fox jumps over the lazy dog.", which is a sentence that uses every letter of the alphabet, and then we hit the 'Enter' key, followed by the top numerical keys row, and also test the 'Shift' and 'Backspace' keys.
+We start by typing "the quick brown fox jumps over the lazy dog", which is a sentence that uses every letter of the alphabet, and then we hit the 'Enter' key, followed by the top numerical keys row, and also test the 'Shift' and 'Backspace' keys.
 We do this twice; the first typing test is a loud one, while the second run is with a lighter typing, as silent as possible.

 If you're looking for a more typing-oriented keyboard, there are also multiple things to look at.
-The spacing on the keys can be important, as a cramped design will make it easier to hit unwanted keys.
+The spacing on the keys can be important, as a cramped design may make it easier to hit unwanted keys.
 Also, a keyboard with heavier keys might get tiring more quickly than a keyboard with light keys, but again, lighter keys mean that they might be easier to actuate accidentally.
 You can also try ergonomic designs, that usually help with making typing a lot more comfortable and reducing the strain on your forearms and wrists.

 Overall, keyboards are very similar to mice; it usually comes down to personal preference.
 There are a lot of different keyboards available and the first thing to do is be aware of where you're going to use it, and what you'll be using it for.
 Informing yourself on the different types of switches is very important before choosing a keyboard, as they're different from one to another.
 Again, we're working on something to help users know the differences between most mechanical switches.